-- Language Skills Evaluations (LSEs) are offered at all MDI centers.
+- Language Skills Evaluations (LSEs) are offered at all MDI centers, with the exception of our Berkley center at this time.
 Although this evaluation does not result in an official diagnosis of dyslexia, it will determine whether there are indications of dyslexia and whether specialized remedial reading instruction is appropriate.
 Results also help guide the instructional process.

 - Neuropsychological Evaluations (Neuropsych) for dyslexia, ADHD, and other learning disorders are conducted by a licensed medical professional.
 This type of evaluation can result in an official DSM-5 (Diagnostic and Statistical Manual of Mental Disorders) diagnosis, which is necessary when you are trying to qualify for services at school or at work.